 Instructions

-1. In a medium bowl, whisk together flour, baking powder, and salt.
-Set aside.
+- In a medium bowl, whisk together the flour, baking powder, and salt, then set it aside.

-2. In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter and sugar together on high speed until smooth and creamy, about 3 minutes.
-Add the egg, vanilla, and almond extract (if using), and beat on high speed until combined, about 1 minute.
-Scrape down the sides and bottom of the bowl and beat again if needed.
+- In a large bowl, use a handheld or stand mixer fitted with the paddle attachment to beat the butter and sugar on high speed until smooth and creamy, which takes about 3 minutes.
+Add the egg, vanilla, and almond extract if you’re using it, and beat on high speed until everything is combined, about 1 minute.
+Scrape down the sides and bottom of the bowl as needed and beat again to ensure it’s fully mixed.

-3. Add the dry ingredients to the wet ingredients and mix on low speed until combined.
-The dough will be slightly soft.
-If it feels too sticky for rolling, add 1 more tablespoon of flour.
+- Add the dry ingredients to the wet ingredients and mix on low speed until just combined.
+The dough will be a bit soft.
+If it feels too sticky to roll, you can add another tablespoon of flour.

-4. Divide the dough into two equal parts.
-Place each portion on a piece of lightly floured parchment paper or silicone baking mat.
-Using a lightly floured rolling pin, roll out to about 1/4-inch thickness.
-Use additional flour if needed.
-Shape doesn’t matter as long as the thickness is consistent.
+- Divide the dough into two equal portions.
+Place each piece on lightly floured parchment paper or a silicone baking mat.
+With a lightly floured rolling pin, roll each portion out to about 1/4-inch thickness, adding more flour if needed to prevent sticking.
+The shape doesn’t need to be perfect, as long as the thickness is even.

-5. Lightly dust one rolled-out dough sheet with flour and place a piece of parchment on top.
-Stack the second rolled-out dough sheet on top.
-Cover with plastic wrap or aluminum foil and refrigerate for at least 1–2 hours and up to 2 days.
+- Dust one of the rolled-out dough sheets lightly with flour, then place a piece of parchment on top.
+Stack the second rolled-out dough on top.
+Cover everything tightly with plastic wrap or aluminum foil and refrigerate for at least 1–2 hours or up to 2 days.

-6. Once chilled, preheat the oven to 350°F (177°C).
-Line 2–3 baking sheets with parchment paper or silicone baking mats.
-Remove the top dough layer from the refrigerator.
-If it sticks, use your hand to gently lift it.
-Cut into shapes using cookie cutters.
-Re-roll remaining dough and repeat.
-Do the same with the second sheet of dough.
+- When ready to bake, preheat the oven to 350°F (177°C).
+Line two or three baking sheets with parchment paper or silicone baking mats.
+Remove the top layer of dough from the refrigerator, gently lifting it if it sticks.
+Cut into shapes using cookie cutters, re-rolling the scraps as needed.
+Repeat with the second sheet of dough.

-7. Arrange cookies on the prepared sheets about 3 inches apart.
-Bake for 11–12 minutes or until lightly browned on the edges.
-If needed, rotate the baking sheet halfway through baking.
-Let cookies cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.
+- Place the cut-out cookies on the prepared baking sheets, leaving about 3 inches between them.
+Bake for 11–12 minutes or until the edges are lightly browned, rotating the baking sheet halfway through if necessary.
+Allow the cookies to cool on the baking sheet for 5 minutes before transferring them to a wire rack to cool completely.

-8. Decorate with royal icing, glaze, or buttercream.
-Gel food coloring can be used to tint the icing.
-There’s no need to cover cookies while the icing sets.
-To speed up the setting, place decorated cookies (on baking sheets) in the refrigerator.
+- Decorate with royal icing, glaze, or buttercream, adding gel food coloring if desired.
+You don’t need to cover the cookies while the icing sets.
+To speed up the setting time, you can place the decorated cookies on baking sheets in the refrigerator.

-9. Enjoy immediately or once icing has set.
-Cookies stay soft for about 5 days when stored tightly covered at room temperature.
-For longer storage, refrigerate for up to 10 days.
-If using buttercream, store at room temperature for 1 day or in the refrigerator for up to 5 days.
+- Enjoy them right away or once the icing has set.
+The cookies will stay soft for about 5 days if stored tightly covered at room temperature.
+For longer storage, refrigerate them for up to 10 days.
+If decorated with buttercream, keep them at room temperature for up to 1 day or in the refrigerator for up to 5 days.

 Notes

-• Room Temperature Ingredients:Use room temperature butter (cool to the touch) to ensure proper dough consistency.
-Room temperature eggs mix more evenly into the dough.
+- For best results, use room temperature butter that is still cool to the touch to achieve the right dough consistency.
+Room temperature eggs help ensure they mix evenly into the dough.

 Nutrition Information